vaggelispetr99/projects/README.md

 # projects
-This is the repository of my coding projects.
+This is the repository of Evangelos Petropoulos coding projects.